BF-FrontEnd-class/agile-development-group3-hyf-rebuild/planning/backlog.md

 - [ ] As a user I want to see the title of hack your future, the address and the links of social media

-## Volunteer Page

-### Must-Haves

-- As a user I want to read short introduction about the website.
-- [ ] there is a section directly under the navbar describing information.

-#### Description

-- As a user I want to read some information why you should volunteer at Hack your future.

-  - [ ] there is a clear information about why should volunteer at HYF

-- As a user i want to read some information about the coaches to have an idea about the organization.

-  - [ ] there is a information about the coaches.

-#### Contact

-- As a user I can contact us to learn more about organization

-  - [ ] there is a footer with contact info

-### Should-Haves

-- As a user i want to read success stories about previous students

-  - [ ] the previous students stories makes page more complete

-- [ ] As an user I can some statistic about the impact
-- _There's a main content with the text and image_